Avenger-py/smol-GPT/README.md

 ```
 pip install torch numpy tiktoken wandb tqdm sklearn pandas
 ```
+Wandb api key is also needed, which is free.
+More on it [here](https://docs.wandb.ai/quickstart).

 ## Dataset
 I have used wikitest103 dataset with the following split:
 - Train: 122M tokens